Israel bombs to fight Gaza hackers

 "I just have a hard time believing that Israel thought that Hamas's cyber operations were threats that they could not deal with and that they had to drop bombs."

-Daniel Moore, a cyber researcher and former PhD student at King's College London's War Studies Department, said:
+Daniel Moore, a cyber researcher and former PhD student at King's College, Department of War Studies in London, said:

 "I guess Israel's shrinking target bank had some entries that were labeled as being used by Hamas for cyber activities, but the bombings are unlikely to reduce cyber operational efficiency.
 "Hamas has some potential, mainly in gathering intelligence, but I doubt that this plays an important role in Israel's overall aggressive policy."

-This is war, and the goal of every war is the ultimate extermination of the enemy.
-So apparently Israel is willing to drop bombs to kill and is not looking to use sophisticated chain attacks , since no blood flows.
+It is a war, and the goal of any war is the ultimate annihilation of the adversary.
+So it seems that Israel is willing to drop bombs to kill and does not seek to use sophisticated attacks on the supply chain, since there is no bloodshed.

 Even if it means demolishing media offices and killing children.